typemill/docs/05-Forms/01-Field-Overview.md

 cols: 5
 ````

 The `pattern` attribute accepts every valid regex for input validation in the frontend.
-Please note, that there is also a backend validation that might conflict with your frontend validation.
+Please note, that there is also a backend validation that might conflict with your frontend validation pattern.
 So please double check your validation pattern, and test the input intensively.
 You should, of course, only use attributes like `required`, `placeholder`, `rows`, or `cols` if these attributes are valid in HTML for the field type.

 ## Examples

-Check out the following examples.
-These are only for demonstration, and you can combine the attributes in all ways that are valid for HTML forms.
+Just copy & paste the required field-types from the examples below to create your desired form.
+You can combine the attributes in all ways that are valid for HTML forms.

 ### checkbox

 Creates a simple checkbox.
-Note that the HTML label that is on the right side of the checkbox is created with `checkboxlabel`.
+Note that the HTML label (which appears on the right side of the checkbox) is created with `checkboxlabel`.
 The `label` is added above the checkbox so that it is looks like the label of the other field-types.

 ````
 forms: